fantasticfears-stage/fantasticfears.github.io/_pages/about.md

 I also like to read books about political, civilization, art and finance.

 My deepest love to the computer, humanity and people.
+Born architect and strategist.